nilportugues/android-push-deeplinks/README.md

 - Visit https://console.firebase.google.com
 - Create a project or load and existing one.
 If it's a new project follow the steps.
 - Download the **google-services.json** file and place it in the same folder as your app's (app, not project) build.gradle file.
-- Click the **Manage** option for your project.
+- Click the **Manage** option for your project in Firebase.
-- Visit the **Cloud Messaging** tab.
+- Visit the **Cloud Messaging** tab in Firebase.
 API keys will be there.
 Copy them and proceed to next step.

 ### Step 2: Register the App in Google Play and allow Pushes.